 Americans aren’t the only ones with strong feelings about President Trump.
-Protest art has and other depictions have cropped up in countries like Indonesia, Serbia, France, Japan and other places, mocking and belittling the U.S. leader.
+Protest art and other depictions have cropped up in countries like Indonesia, Serbia, France and Japan, mocking and belittling the U.S. leader.

 We have photos from L.A. and New York of protests, welcome signs at airports for arriving immigrants, and the like as new travel restrictions take effect.

 Disability rights activists have now spent two nights in Sen. Cory Gardner’s Denver office, where they are holding a sit-in to protest the Better Care Reconciliation Act, which would cut $772 million from Medicaid by 2026.
 The members of the Colorado branch of the national disability-rights organization ADAPT arrived Tuesday and have been camping out on inflatable pool toys.
 “Cory Gardner, we will check out as soon as you commit a No vote,” they said online.

 The longer the bill is out for the public to see, the better the odds of rallying support to halt it, progressives believe.

 Bush went against his party in raising taxes, spurring outrage among conservatives -- especially an ambitious House member from Georgia's Sixth District named Newt Gingrich -- while Trump's position finally puts him in sync with his own party.

 As the White House complains about Democratic obstruction in Congress, the left considers whether the tactic will carry them through the next election cycle.

 The Kansas race has suddenly drawn national interest as a potential test of whether the anti-Trump organizing campaigns can move voters to the polls.

 One race in Georgia has gained national attention, one has unexpectedly tightened, and one could yet catch fire with national Democrats.